Date: August 16, 2017

 - Assess your door’s “style” and plan hardware accordingly:

-- Is it swing style or barn style door?
+- Is it swing style or barn style garage?
 What design elements do you want to emphasize?

 - Is it a traditional stile & rail door?
 These doors generally do not benefit from strap hinges and pulls.
 Two-tone paint does wonders on these types of doors.